taeeekim/bmeg310/assignment 1/assignment 1.md

 ```
 Try head(ovarian.dataset) to get a sense of the data that has been loaded.

-When comparing model predictions to true labels, obtain a confusion matrix and include this result in your submission.
-You can obtain this by using table(predictions, labels)

 *Note 1:* column 1 (cell id) represents ID of the cell, column 2 ("diagnosis") represents diagnosis (benign or malignant), and the rest of the columns represent various measured features for the cells.

 *Note 2:* "cell id" column is for informational purposes and you will not be using this column in your analysis.